OBSESSIVE COMPULSIVE DISORDER

 We hope you find the information useful and if you do, please feel free to share it.
+If there’s anything you feel needs looking at or adding, let us know that too.

 You might think that, like many other mental illnesses, it's normal to become anxious over certain things.
 You may believe that most people would get naturally anxious if they, for example, thought they hadn't locked their front door when they've left for work and, to some degree, you'd be right.
 The difference is that 'most people' would be able to put their fears into context.
 People with OCD don't have that luxury.